Patrick Gray, 6th Lord Gray: Political life

+Gentleman of the King's bedchamber

 On his return to Scotland in 1583, Patrick gained notability as a political schemer and diplomat, endearing himself to the young King James whilst he plotted with James Stewart, Earl of Arran to keep Mary in prison and frustrate Mary's plan for an "associated rule".
 In October 1584, Gray was appointed a Gentleman of the Privy Chamber and made Master of the King's wardrobe and menagerie, in charge of the king's jewels, clothing and tapestry, and the employment of tailors and shoemakers.

+England in 1584

+Gray was sent as ambassador to England in October 1584.
+Arran gave him instructions, particluarly concerning the Rebel Lords who were sheltered in England.
+On his way, Gray spoke to Lord Hunsdon at Berwick who reported their conversation to William Cecil.
+Elizabeth I told Gray she was reluctant to deliver the rebels, and James ought rather to reconcile the factions in Scotland that had developed during the years of his minority rule.
+Gray asked for the revels to be lodged further from the border.
+Gray had conversations with the French ambassador in London, Michel de Castelnau. and described him to Mary, Queen of Scots, as her ally, as "if he were your own natural subject".

 Gray received a New Year's Day gift of silver plate from Elizabeth I in January 1585.
+In Scotland in June, an English diplomat Edward Wotton discussed an English pension for James VI.
+Francis Walsingham hoped that Gray would help persuade James to accept a smaller sum than first offered.

+Wedding

 On 20 July 1585, the Master of Gray married Lady Mary Stewart, daughter of Robert Stewart, 1st Earl of Orkney and cousin to King James.
 The marriage was attended by most people at court except the followers of the Earl of Arran.
 Mary, Mistress of Gray, was a friend of Jean Stewart, Countess of Argyll, who left her a gown of cloth of gold, a black velvet gown with gold trim, and scented 'must' beads in 1588.

 Gray thought of joining Philip Sidney at Vlissingen in April 1586, fighting against the Spanish with 2,000 or more Scottish recruits.
 Sidney advised Thomas Mills, a diplomat in Scotland, that Gray might wait until the English force was better established.
 The Earl of Leicester had doubts about accepting Gray's offer and involvement.